 10. Lake Shetek State Park

 It’s time to take a trip back to the southwestern region of Minnesota.
 This time around, we’re doing so to learn more about Lake Shetek State Park.

 The aforementioned locale also presents visitors with multiple accommodation options.
 Splurge for a camping cabin or a private campsite if you so choose.
 You can also check out the spacious group campsites if you’re looking to save some money.

 11. McCarthy Beach State Park

 McCarthy Beach State Park has a special place in the hearts of many Minnesotans.
 It’s been considered one of the most beautiful beaches in Minnesota for decades.
-You’ll have a tough time finding people who grew up in Saint Louis County who haven’t been to McCarthy Beach.
+You’ll have a tough time finding people who grew up in Saint Louis County and who haven’t been to McCarthy Beach.

 The beach is an ideal hangout spot for families.
 The water is not too deep so your kids can safely swim around in it.
 Boats are also available to rent if you’re interested.
 You can also rent a kayak, canoe, or paddleboard if you so choose.